Contracts

 - You can still override it per contract if needed

-For contract types that will use per-user billing:
+For contract types that will use reusable billing item templates:

-- Click "Configure Billable Types" on the contract type
+- Click "Configure Billing Unit Types" on the contract type

-- Select which billable user types should be available
+- Select which billing unit types should be available

-- Set default monthly rates for each type
+- Set the default scope, unit, and rates for each type

-- When you create a contract with this type, these rates are automatically copied
+- When you create a contract with this type, these rates (including quantity) are automatically copied

 Managing Your Contract Lifecycle